StepanHrbek/LightsprintSDK/samples/readme.txt

 - shows how to detect ray-mesh collision

 HelloVision
-- shows how to calculate illumination in scene
+- shows how to calculate static illumination in scene, without renderer

 BunnyBenchmark
 - measures Collider score in Stanford Bunny Benchmark